SuperchupuDev/tinyglobby/README.md

 - `cwd`: The current working directory in which to search.
 Defaults to `process.cwd()`.
 - `absolute`: Whether to return absolute paths.
 Defaults to `false`.
 - `expandDirectories`: Whether to expand directories.
 Disable to best match `fast-glob`.
 Defaults to `true`.
+- `onlyDirectories`: Enable to only return directories.
+Defaults to `false`.